astronomer/airflow-guides/guides/install.md

 Note: Change user from `admin` if you're creating a user instead of using the default, it needs permission to create databases, schemas, and users.

-## 3. Generate a static IP and create an A record for it.
+## 3. Generate a static IP and create an A record for it

 ```shell
 $ gcloud compute addresses create astronomer-mercury-external-ip --region us-east4 --project astronomer-prod